 The risks of nonpayment and nonperformance by ETP's and Regency's respective customers are a major concern in their respective businesses.
 Participants in the energy industry have been subjected to heightened scrutiny from the financial markets in light of past collapses and failures of other energy companies.
 ETP and Regency are subject to risks of loss resulting from nonpayment or nonperformance by their respective customers.
-The current tightening of credit in the financial markets may make it more difficult for customers to obtain financing and, depending on the degree to which this occurs, there may be a material increase in the nonpayment and nonperformance by ETP's or Regency's customers.
-Any substantial increase in the nonpayment and nonperformance by ETP's or Regency's respective results of operations and operating cash flows.
+The current tightening of credit in the financial markets may make it more difficult for customers to obtain financing and, depending on the degree to which this occurs, there may be a material increase in the nonpayment and nonperformance by ETP's and Regency's customers.
+Any substantial increase in the nonpayment and nonperformance by ETP's or Regency's customers could have a material adverse effect on ETP's or Regency's respective results of operations and operating cash flows.